raofahadkhan/React-useEffect-with-axios/README.md

+# React API Call to Get Pokemon JSON Data using Axios and useEffect in ReactJS

+### if you guys wants to see the application follow this link: http://reactuseeffectwithaxios-rao.surge.sh/

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).